atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 ```
 editor AppendToFile

-with file f
+with File f
   when name contains ".txt" and { 13 < 27 }
-do
- append "42"
+  do append "42"
 ```

 # Editor Composition